-No. This surgery is almost always performed under local anaesthetic as a day case and the method is the same as that used for cataract surgery.
+No. This surgery is almost always performed under local anaesthetic as a day case in Melbourne, and the method is the same as that used for cataract surgery.
 It involves some anaesthetic drops being put in your eye, followed by sedation with a drug injected into your vein.
 This will make you completely unaware of the anaesthetist giving you an injection of anaesthetic fluid around the outside of your eyeball.

 The surgery is not painful but you should let the Dr Chauhan know if, as rarely occurs, you do feel any sensation in the eye.
 This is best done without talking as speaking makes your head (and eye) move.
 Your anaesthetist will let you know how to signal this before the surgery.
 It is simple for more anaesthetic to be given straight away and this takes effect almost immediately.
 There is no need or benefit to being a martyr about this; the surgery is also easier if you are not in pain or discomfort.

 You will be lying on your back throughout the anaesthetic and surgery.

 How Is The Operation Done?